 Because of fact that you can use natural LaTeX notation and because Cadabra understand non-commuting objects, many tedious operator algebra computations in quantum mechanics become relatively simple.
 Here is an example from string theory, in which we verify that certain states satisfy the quantum string constraints.

-Abstract general relativity
+Abstract general relativity and differential geometry

 Cadabra was originally written in order to facilitate computations in extensions of general relativity.
 The following example shows how to prove a particular polynomial identity cubic in the Weyl tensor, by virtue of its multi-term symmetries.